spacelift-io/user-documentation/docs/integrations/docker.md

 By default, Spacelift uses the latest version of the[`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform) image, a simple Alpine image with a small bunch of universally useful packages.
 Feel free to refer to the [very simple Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile) that builds this image.

-{% hint style="info" %}
+!!! info
     Given that we use Continuous Deployment on our backend and Terraform provider, we **explicitly don't want to version** the runner image.
 Feature previews are available under a `future` tag, but we'd advise against using these as the API might change unexpectedly.
-{% endhint %}

 ## Customizing the runner image